VidantaWorld: Elegant

 In March 2019, Grupo Vidanta announced an investment for 2.7 billion Mexican pesos (approximately $143,937,000 USD) into a luxury shipping fleet.
 The first in the fleet was Vidanta Elegant, later rebranded as VidantaWorld Elegant.
 After being acquired by Grupo Vidanta, the Elegant was extensively renovated into a luxury mega yacht for guest bookings.

-VidantaWorld Resorts
+VidantaWorld Locations

-VidantaWorld Riviera Maya
+Riviera Maya

 Located on the Mexican Caribbean coast, this resort offers beachfront access, dining options, golf courses, and access to attractions, like Cirque du Soleil's Joyà and the Jungala Aqua Experience, which offers water slides, a lazy river, and private cabanas.

-VidantaWorld Nuevo Vallarta
+Nuevo Vallarta

-Situated in a jungle environment, this resort includes attractions like the upcoming Cirque du Soleil LUDÕ show and the BON Luxury Theme Park.
+Situated in a jungle environment, this resort includes attractions like Cirque du Soleil's show Ludõ show and the BON Luxury Theme Park.
 It also features pools and other recreational facilities.

-VidantaWorld Elegant
+VidantaWorld Voyages

 VidantaWorld's ELEGANT is a mega-yacht operated by VidantaWorld.
 The yacht features staterooms and suites, multiple dining options, and deck-top pools.
 Elegant is over 500 feet (152.4 Meters) long, with six decks, 149 staterooms and 13 restaurants and lounges, and sails throughout the Caribbean and Europe.